 A parable as defined by Dictionary.com is "a short allegorical story designed to illustrate or teach some truth, religious principle, or moral lesson" or "a statement or comment that conveys a meaning indirectly by the use of comparison, analogy, or the like."
 If we were to just take this [more]

-You've probably seen the red-letter Bible -- in fact, you probably own one.
-These Bibles place all of Jesus' words in prominent red letters in order to stand out from all the other recorded words in Scripture.
-This is obviously a man-made introduction to Scripture, along with the chapter/verse [more]
+You've probably seen a red letter Bible.
+In fact, you probably own one.
+A red-letter Bible places all of Jesus' words in prominent red letters in order to stand out from all the other recorded words in Scripture.
+The red letter Bible is one of the many modern introductions [more]

 Connect with us if you would like to discuss any of the content on this site or would like to contribute.
 Periodically, we also host a virtual Bible answer discussion aimed at refining and improving questions already published.